twitter/storehaus/storehaus-cascading/src/main/scala/com/twitter/storehaus/cascading/Readme.md

 Storehaus-Cascading
 ===================
 According to the Cascading-website "Cascading is the proven application development platform for building data applications on Hadoop."
 [Cascading-Website](http://www.cascading.org).
 In Cascading so called "Taps" are used to define data sources and sinks.
 Using class StorehausTap Storehaus can be used in conjunction with Cascading (MapReduce/Hadoop).
-It is not designed to be used from JAVA (although it might be working depending on the store-initializer (must probably be written in Scala), serialization of data and the job - untested!).

 Sinks
 -----
-Any Storehaus-WritableStore can be used as Cascading-sink (SinkTap).
-A major concern is how to handle store initialization in a distributed environment.
-For this problem to be solved we store initialization is required to be static.
-In terms of Scala this means that instantiation must be wrapped in an "object" which implements StorehausCascadingInitializer.
-This object must be provided in the jar of the job which Hadoop distributes across the cluster.
-Jobs can provide several of those and pass these objects to various StorehausTaps within the same job.
+Any Storehaus-WritableStore can be used as a Cascading-sink (SinkTap).
+Cascading will be able to sink data conforming to the stores contract into the store.
+To achieve that static store intializers can be passed to the constructor of StorehausTap to circumvent serialization of store objects in Hadoop.
+In terms of Scala this means that instantiation is wrapped in an "object" which implements StorehausCascadingInitializer.
+Every job using StorehausTap will provide such objects in its jar which Hadoop distributes across the cluster.
+Jobs can provide several of those within the same job.

-Storing allows two modes of operation:
+Storing allows two modes of operation, which can be set globally for all StorehausTaps:
   * Synchronous: The system will wait for every write to complete, which is the safest mode of operation (default).
   * Asynchronous: Writes will be executed asynchronously, striving for higher parallelism (and may be faster, but may lose a few updates if the store is not correctly shut down).
 Set com.twitter.storehaus.cascading.outputformat.forcefuture in JobConf to "true" to use this.